MageMCU/DDMR-Orientation/README.md

 ## In Development

-- 20230523 major-update...
-Bug fixes, overall update on ControlManagerV2.h...
+- 20230525 major-update...
+Bug fixes, overall update on ControlManagerV2.h, src folder: STATES, MASTER and SLAVE...
+Work in progress...

 ## NOTICE